-Remember brekky Don't forget breakfast to give you the energy and nutrients to power through your morning.
-Healthy options include wholegrain cereal (flakes, muesli, porridge) and light milk or wholegrain toast with egg, some fresh fruit, and plenty of water.Seafood is good food Aim to eat fish or seafood twice a week: fresh, frozen or canned.
-Oily fish such as salmon, trout, sardines, herring and tuna are especially good for their higher omega-3 fat content.Cut the take-awayLimit the number of restaurant and take-away meals you eat as these are typically too large and contain too much salt, saturated fat and sugar, and not enough vegetables and fibre.Snack smartIf you need to snack, choose healthy options such as fruit, unsalted nuts, milk or yoghurt, wholegrain bread or crispbread, popcorn or vegetables such a carrot sticks or cherry tomatoes, or vegetable soup.Water is bestDrink water to quench thirst.
-Avoid sugar sweetened drinks such as soft drinks, flavoured mineral waters, energy drinks, iced tea, frappes and sports drinks as they are high in kilojoules with no nutrients. celebrationsWe all know that there is no party without food, but this is also when we may eat too much.
-Pace yourself and savour each mouthful to give your brain a chance to keep up with your stomach as you catch up on the conversation.
+Remember brekky Don't forget to eat breakfast to give you the energy and nutrients to power through your morning.
+Healthy options include wholegrain cereal (such as flakes, muesli and porridge) and light milk or wholegrain toast with egg, some fresh fruit and plenty of water.Seafood is good food Aim to eat fish or seafood twice a week: fresh, frozen or canned.
+Oily fish such as salmon, trout, sardines, herring and tuna are especially good for their higher omega-3 fat content.Cut the take-awayLimit the number of restaurant and take-away meals you eat as these are typically too large and contain too much salt, saturated fat and sugar, and not enough vegetables and fibre.Snack smartIf you need to snack, choose healthy options such as fruit, unsalted nuts, reduced fat milk or yoghurt, wholegrain bread or crispbread, popcorn or vegetables such a carrot sticks or cherry tomatoes.Water is bestThe best thirst quencher is water.
+Sugar-sweetened drinks are not a necessary part of a healthy diet.
+Water and reduced fat milk are the best drink choices.CelebrationsWe all know that there is no party without food, but this is also when we may eat too much.
+By pacing yourself and savouring each mouthful you can give your brain a chance to keep up with your stomach as you catch up on the conversation.